+This is a double-masked trial.
 Masking will be used to reduce potential bias.
-Subjects will be unaware of the identity of the investigational product, although they might notice a slight difference in lens color between Test and Control.
-Investigators and clinical site personnel involved in the data collection will not be masked as to the identity of the investigational product.
+Subjects will be unaware of the identity of the investigational product assigned in the left eye and right eye.
+Investigators involved in the clinical assessment and data collection will be masked as to the identity of the investigational product.
+However, the clinician fitting the lenses may be aware of the identity of the investigational product due to the slight color difference between the study lenses, and the clinician won't be involved in any clinical assessment or data collection of the study.